emilyselwood/RaspberryTelescope/README.md

 Make Targets:
 * raspberrytelescope : Builds every thing at the moment.
 * clean : clean
-* setup : Download and build lua
-* dist-clean : depends on clean.
-Clears out the lua folder and downloaded file.

-At the moment there two warnings one in the mongoose.c file and one in telescopecamera.c about a pointer being cast to an integer if you are building on a 64bit machine.
-This doesn't happen on a Pi.
+At the moment there a few warnings in the mongoose.c file and one in telescopecamera.c about a pointer being cast to an integer if you are building on a 64bit machine.
-These are both due to using void * to store int data.

 To run the web server simply execude the raspberrytelescope command.
 To exit press enter in the shell thats running the webserver.
 If a time lapse is running it will ask you to confirm by pressing enter again.

 Depencies
 ---------

-We need lua, libgphoto2 and libconfig

-libgphoto2 and libconfig can be got from you favourte package manager.
+We need libgphoto2 and libconfig which can be got from you favourte package manager.

-Lua can be obtained using the setup make target which downloads it from from www.lua.org/ftp/ at the moment version 5.2.1 is downloaded

 This also uses Mongoose and JQuery-UI but the needed files are included here.